AK-Homberger/BangleApps/README.md

 * Try the **release version** at [banglejs.com/apps](https://banglejs.com/apps)
-* Try the **development version** at [espruino.github.io](https://espruino.github.io/BangleApps/)
+* Try the **development version** at [espruino.github.io](https://espruino.github.io/BangleApps/) To use this local App loader to load my Apps please use this [Link](https://ak-homberger.github.io/BangleApps/index.html)

 **All software (including apps) in this repository is MIT Licensed - see [LICENSE](LICENSE)** By submitting code to this repository you confirm that you are happy with it being MIT licensed,